Steven Hallworth: Return to amateur status

 Hallworth defeated Hossein Vafaei 4–3 to qualify for the Indian Open and narrowly lost 4–3 to Stuart Bingham in the opening round.
 The Shoot-Out was upgraded to a ranking event this season and Hallworth made the quarter-finals with wins over Boonyarit Keattikun, Michael White, Daniel Wells and Li Hang.
 His run came to an end at the hands of Andy Hicks.
 He whitewashed Darryl Hill 4–0 at the Gibraltar Open, before losing 4–1 to Nigel Bond in the second round.
 Hallworth was a win away from earning a two-year tour card at the EBSA Play-off, but was bested 4–1 by Gerard Greene.

 At the end of the 2017/18 season, he entered the 2018 Q School in an attempt to win back a place on the professional snooker tour.
 He earnt a credible victory over Zhao Xintong.

-In the 2022/23 season, he reached the last 16 of the 2022 British Open, where he beat Barry Hawkins 4–3.
+In the 2022/23 season, he reached the last 16 of the 2022 British Open, where he lost 3–4 to Robbie Williams.

+Hallworth reached the semifinals at the 2023 Snooker Shoot Out, losing to world No. 3 Mark Allen, who went on to win the tournament.

+Having dropped off the World Snooker Tour once again, Hallworth regained his professional status by winning the 2025 Q Tour Playoff in Antalya, Turkey, defeating Mark Joyce in the final.